Jofleming/reading-notes/markdown.md

 # Notes on Markdown

 Markdown allows the manipulation of text on github.
 We learned how to make headers with # in various amounts.
 Bolding or itallics, with ** or * respectively.
-(Or __ and _)
+(Or __ and _ )
+Items can be put into various lists. * for unordered.
+1 for ordered.